Manchester United-Reading Preview: Managerless Royals have not beaten the hosts since 1927

 By Ryan Benson

-Sir Alex Ferguson admitted that full-backs Patrice Evra and Rafael were tired after the 2-2 draw with Chelsea last Sunday, but are not expected to be rested after nearly a week off between games.
+Sir Alex Ferguson admitted that full-backs Patrice Evra and Rafael were knackered after the 2-2 draw with Chelsea last Sunday, but are not expected to be rested after nearly a week off between games.

 Darren Fletcher (bowel condition) will miss the remainder of the season, while Nani (hamstring), Paul Scholes (knee) and Phil Jones (ankle) are all doubtful and will undergo late fitness tests.